oliolioli/EvolutionSimulation/README.md

 ## Authors

-This program was created by Jeremy Moser, based on ideas of the coding traing, the bibites and many more.
+This program was created by Jeremy Moser, based on ideas of the coding training, the bibites and many more.